 - Rail Trail

-- Links the town of Carnarvon with the heritage precinct around One Mile Jetty
+- Links the town of Carnarvon with the heritage precinct around One Mile Jetty.
+Also known as the Heritage Tramway Walk Trail.

 - One Mile Jetty Interpretive Centre.
 Note: the jetty is currently unsafe and closed to visitors